-Mixture means a mixture or a solution composed of two or more substances in which they do not react;
+Mixture means a mixtures or a solutions composed of two or more substances in which they do not react.

-Mutagen means an agent giving rise to an increased occurrence of mutations in populations of cells and /or organisms;
+Mutagen means an agent giving rise to an increased occurrence of mutations in populations of cells and /or organisms-;

-Mutation means a permanent change in the amount or structure of the genetic material in a cell;
+Mutation means a permanent change in the amount or structure of the genetic material in a cell.;

-NGO means "non-governmental organization";
+NGO means "non-governmental organization":

-NOEC means the "no observed effect concentration";
+NOEC means the "no observed effect concentration".

-OECD means the "Organization for Economic Cooperation and Development";
+OECD means "The Organization for Economic Cooperation and Development".